chrisgrieser/obsidian-quadro/README.md

   blocks](https://help.obsidian.md/Linking+notes+and+files/Embed+files.md#Embed+a+note+in+another+note),
   their styling is adapted.

-As mentioned before, it is recommended to use a separate vault for data analysis with _Quadro_.
+As mentioned before it is recommended to use a separate vault for data analysis with _Quadro_.

 ### Coding